 Generally speaking, you’re dealing with fewer options in any electric guitar pack.

 So don’t worry about accessories like gig bags, or guitar picks.
 They don’t vary a lot, anyway.
-Keep the focus on your electric guitars and amp, where it belongs.
+Keep the focus on your electric guitar and a decent amp for practicing.

 Most amps in any beginner package should offer at least two channels, for clean or distorted sounds.
 For now, you won’t need many more options than that.